Victoras2007/PlayerGoalPrediction/README.md

+#Player Goal Prediction
 Target:
-The project predicts the number of goals a player is going to score in an upcoming match in the Premier League based on various factors such as Expected goals(xG) and Minutes played.
+The project predicts the number of goals a player will score in an upcoming match in the Premier League based on various factors such as Expected goals(xG) and Minutes played.
 Purpose:
 Predicting the number of goals a player is going to score in an upcoming match is a useful insight for the scouting department of the team.
 Knowing the goals that will be scored in an upcoming match by a player will help setting up the starting XI and prepare the tactics of the match.